-By default, the Work Dashboard tab in the User Application does not display any provisioning requests.
-To configure a provisioning request a designer familiar with your business needs creates a provisioning request definition, which binds the resource to a workflow.
-The designer can configure workflows that proceed in a sequential fashion, with each approval step being performed in order, or workflows that proceed in a parallel fashion.
-A parallel workflow allows more than one user to act on a workflow task concurrently.
+By default, the Work Dashboard tab does not display any provisioning requests.
+To configure a provisioning request, a designer familiar with your business needs creates a provisioning request definition, which binds the resource to a workflow.

+The designer can configure workflows that proceed in one of the following ways:

+- Sequential fashion, with each approval step being performed in order - Parallel fashion, which allows more than one user to act on a workflow task concurrently

 Identity Manager provides a set of Eclipse-based tools for designing the data and the flow of control within the workflows.
-In addition, Identity Manager provides a set of Web-based tools that provide the ability to view existing provisioning requests and manage workflows that are in process.
-For more information, see Section 1.4, "Design and Configuration Tools," on page 37.
+In addition, Identity Manager provides a set of Web-based tools that allow users to view existing provisioning requests and manage workflows that are in process.
+For more information, see Section 1.4, "Design and Configuration Tools," on page 36.

 The Provisioning Administrator is responsible for managing the workflow-based provisioning features of the User Application.
-For more information, see Section 1.3, "User Application User Types," on page 32.
+For more information, see Section 1.3, "User Application User Types," on page 30.